frelis890/SupplyChainShippingData/README.md

 # SupplyChainShippingData

-Interactive Dash dashboard containing a filtered choropleth map, line plots, and a sunburst chart.
+The results of a group project in which we were tasked with creating an interactive Dash dashboard.
+Ours contains a filtered choropleth map, line plot, and a sunburst chart.

 Data: Supply Chain Health Commodity Shipment and Pricing Data
 Source: https://data.usaid.gov/HIV-AIDS/Supply-Chain-Shipment-Pricing-Data/a3rc-nmf6